microsoft/copilot-camp/docs/pages/extend-m365-copilot/01-declarative-copilot.md

     Provision step will fail if the user is using a Tenant without Private Preview enabled.

 Go to Teams in browser [https://teams.microsoft.com/v2/](https://teams.microsoft.com/v2/) logged into your developer tenant.
-If you have a Copilot for Microsoft 365, the new app will be automatically pinned above your chats.
+If you have a Microsoft 365 Copilot, the new app will be automatically pinned above your chats.
 Just open Teams, select “chats” and you’ll see Copilot.

 Once the Copilot app is loaded, Find the "Geo Locator Game" from the right panel as shown.